Wilson Mar bio photo

 So work in enterprises require social intelligence (self-control and guile) to deal with intricate corporate politics.
 That’s one reason why enterprise salespeople and technicians fetch top dollar.

-The other reason for a shortage of enterprise specialists is entrenchment of “separation of duties” and “least privilege” principles.
+The other reason for a shortage of enterprise specialists is the entrenchment of “separation of duties” and “least privilege” principles.
 Very few are able to cross fiefdoms to build the multi-tool and multi-disciplinary skills needed today.

 To achieve competitive speed, many HR, marketing, and other “user” departments need to go outside on-premise data centers by running “Shadow IT” operations using enterprise software such as Salesforce, AWS, Microsoft, GCP, and others.
-Enlightened enterprise software vendors provide a way to get licenses using a personal credit card because it is sometimes necessary to bridge the gap to ultimately enables bottom-up achievement of enterprise agility objectives.
+Enlightened enterprise software vendors provide a way to get licenses using a personal credit card because it is sometimes necessary to bridge the gap to ultimately enable the bottom-up achievement of enterprise agility objectives.

 The good news today is that individuals and small businesses can now use the same core cloud infrastructure (at AWS, Azure, GCP, etc.).
-However, many software companies make the bulk of their profit on additional-charge enterprise level subscriptions.
+However, many software companies make the bulk of their profit on additional-charge enterprise-level subscriptions.
 Such features are usually not free, even for a temporary amount of time.

 7. High Security